We are learning to read, write, represent and order numbers up to 6 digits.

 The value of a digit as determined by its position in a number.

-Stretching out (partition) a number into each of its values.
+To partition (stretch, expand) a number into each of its values.

 Let's practise.